FAIRmat-NFDI/nomad-material-processing/docs/index.md

 This documentation builds upon the general [NOMAD documentation](https://nomad-lab.eu/prod/v1/staging/docs/explanation/data.html).
 Here, you will find comprehensive guides on:

-- **Using the Plugin**: Step-by-step instructions on how to integrate and use the NOMAD Materials Processing Plugin in your NOMAD Oasis.
+- **Using the Plugin**: Step-by-step instructions on how to integrate and use the NOMAD Material Processing Plugin in your NOMAD Oasis.
-- **Data Structures and Supported Methods**: Detailed descriptions of the available schemas, sections, and supported materials processing techniques.
+- **Data Structures and Supported Methods**: Detailed descriptions of the available schemas, sections, and supported material processing techniques.
 - **Contributing**: Learn how you can contribute to the ongoing development of this plugin.

 ## About NOMAD